EdwinS7/UntitledProject/readme.md

 [Documentation/Wiki](https://edwn.gitbook.io/documentation/)

 # Note from developer
-This project was coded while on hella drugs so they're is hella code inconsistency's.
+This project was coded while on hella drugs so there is hella code inconsistency's.